Do you recall the last time you felt alive and joyful? What is joy in life for you?

 If I slowed down and allowed myself to connect with my true feelings, it would require me to step out of the working mom bubble that I had put myself in.

 That wasn’t an option (as I thought at the time).

 I chose to put my head down, not lead with my heart, only to keep striving, rather than inviting the possibility of living my life guided through my feelings and creativity, inviting the feeling of joy.

 If you feel you’ve lost the fun in your life, you are not alone.

-Everyone have felt disconnected at some point in their life, and it can be a bit of a journey to connect back to yourself and discover what makes you tick.
+Everyone has felt disconnected at some point in their life, and it can be a bit of a journey to connect back to yourself and discover what makes you tick.